gitter-badger/jedipus/README.md

 * MASTER: Only pools to master nodes are maintained.
 * SLAVES: Only pools to slave nodes are maintained.
 Calls are load balanced across slave pools.
 * MIXED_SLAVES: Pools are managed for both masters and slave nodes.
 Calls are only load balanced across slave pools.
-Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
+Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.MIXED`.
 When no slave pools are available the master pool is used.
 * MIXED: Pools are managed for both masters and slave nodes.
 Calls are load balanced across both master and slave pools.
 Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
 When overriding with `ReadMode.SLAVES` and no slave pools are available the master pool is used.

 #####Basic Usage Example